-In addition to fully complying with the contents, form, filing and service requirements for briefs as stated in the California Rules of Court, rules 8.882, 8.883, 8.927, and 8.928, all original briefs submitted for filing must be accompanied by four copies.
-Failure of an appellant to file a timely opening brief or to otherwise fully comply with the applicable California Rules of Court may result in dismissal of the appeal.
-(Adopted 1/1/2009; Rev. 1/1/2010; Rev. 1/1/2014)
+- A. Briefs filed in the Appellate Division must not be bound on the left margin. - B. In addition to fully complying with the contents, form, filing and service requirements for briefs as stated in the California Rules of Court, rules 8.882, 8.883, 8.927, and 8.928, all original briefs submitted for filing in misdemeanor, non-traffic infraction, and limited civil appeals must be accompanied by four copies, and all original briefs submitted for filing in traffic infraction appeals must be accompanied by only one copy. - C. Failure of an appellant to file a timely opening brief or to otherwise fully comply with the applicable California Rules of Court may result in dismissal of the appeal.
+(Adopted 1/1/2009; Rev. 1/1/2010; Rev. 1/1/2014; Rev. 1/1/2015)